-If you collected Pokemon cards in your youth, chances are you have an old shoe box storing your collection somewhere in mom’s basement.
-Rare Pokemon cards have been known to sell for hundreds if not thousands of dollars, but how can you tell if your cards are actually worth money?
+If you collected Pokemon cards in your youth, chances are you have an old shoe box storing your collection somewhere in mom’s basem*nt and gathering dust.
+Not only should you upgrade your trading card storage options at this point to keep them safe and organized, but to keep the cards in good shape, just in case!
+Rare Pokemon cards have been known to sell for hundreds if not thousands of dollars, (see the most expensive Pokemon cards for a list)—but, how can you tell if your cards are actually worth money?
 Here’s how to determine if your Pokemon cards are valuable collector’s items or just a pile of cardboard nostalgia.

 How to Determine Pokemon Card Value